Querying

 Understanding caching in Orbital

-However, Orbital will cache operations for the lifetime of a query.
+Without an external cache, Orbital caches operation calls for the lifetime of a query.
 This prevents the same operation being invoked repeatedly while projecting multiple rows in a result.

 Operations that return an array of results, which return more than 10 values, will not have their responses cached.
 (This is not currently configurable, but reach out on slack if you need to configure this).